Claude Artifact Download Fails or Saves an Empty File

-You click the download icon in the upper-right of a Claude Artifact card, and your browser either does nothing at all or drops a 0-byte placeholder file into Downloads.
-Click it again — same thing.
-This is rarely a Claude bug; it is almost always the browser’s blob-URL pipeline being interrupted or blocked.
+You hover over a Claude Artifact, click the download icon in the toolbar, and your browser either does nothing or drops a 0-byte placeholder into Downloads.
+Click again and you get the same result.
+This is almost never an Anthropic outage.
+In nearly every case the browser’s blob-URL pipeline was interrupted or blocked.

-Here’s how Artifact download actually works: Claude holds the generated content in front-end React state.
-Clicking download calls URL.createObjectURL() to mint a temporary blob URL, then fires a synthetic click on an <a download> element.
-Any one of those steps can break, producing either the “nothing happens” or the “empty file” symptom.
+Claude holds the generated content in front-end React state.
+Clicking download calls URL.createObjectURL() to mint a temporary blob: URL, then fires a synthetic click on a hidden <a download> element.
+If the content is not finished, the URL is blocked, or serialization fails, you get either the “nothing happens” symptom or the “empty file” symptom.
+Each cause below maps to one broken step.

 Common causes